oauth-wg/oauth-cross-device-security/main.md

 risk of disclosing their credentials to a public or shared device.
-- Ubiquitous multi-factor authentication: Enables a user to use multi-factor authentication, independent of the device on which the service is being accessed (e.g., a kiosk, smart TV or shared PC).
+- Ubiquitous multi-factor authentication: Enables a user to use multi-factor authentication, independent of the device on which the service is being accessed (e.g., a kiosk, smart TV or shared Personal Computer).
 - Convenience of a single, portable, credential store: Users can keep all their credentials in a mobile wallet or mobile phone that they already carry with them.